alison985/setting-up-mac-dev-environment/ubuntu-22.04-jammy-framework.md

 ### Install via Terminal
 1. [Github Desktop for Linux](https://github.com/shiftkey/desktop/)
+    1. Ensure connection with Gitlab.
+        * Does need key to gitlab created.
+        * Must pull repo through Terminal CLI from Gitlab and _then_ you can use it in Github for Desktop.
+Github for Desktop, on Linux at least, no longer offers a GUI interface for connecting to non-Github or local repo sources.
 1. [Docker for Ubuntu](https://docs.docker.com/engine/install/ubuntu/) and follow the [post-install linux instructions](https://docs.docker.com/engine/install/linux-postinstall/)
 1. Mozilla VPN. [instructions](https://support.mozilla.org/en-US/kb/how-install-mozilla-vpn-linux-computer)
 ```bash